How Gamification Makes User Onboarding Better and 11 Successful Gamification Onboarding Examples

 #8 Shine

-Fintech onboarding is notoriously difficult due to legal and KYC requirements.
-In 2026, abandonment rates during digital bank setups remain high, with roughly 42% of users dropping out during identity verification.
-However, French fintech Shine achieved an 80% completion rate by integrating gamification in onboarding.
+Fintech onboarding is notoriously challenging due to stringent legal and KYC requirements.
+In 2026, abandonment rates during digital bank setups remain high.
+However, French fintech Shine achieved an impressive 80% completion rate by integrating gamification in onboarding.

-Shine uses a multiple-dot style progress bar that makes the flow feel natural and less like a legal deposition.
-We have found that breaking down complex financial forms into gamified segments reduces user anxiety and keeps them focused on the next "step" rather than the total time required.
+Shine employs a multiple-dot style progress bar that makes the flow feel natural and less like a tedious legal deposition.
+We have found that breaking down complex financial forms into gamified segments significantly reduces user anxiety and keeps them focused on the next "step" rather than the daunting total time required.
+This approach resonates with studies showing AI-enabled gamification boosts customer retention by 38% and user interaction by 47% [2].

 The French fintech app Shine uses a multi-dot progress bar to make the often tedious onboarding process feel natural and manageable, resulting in a high completion rate.